ICON is Denver's cataract surgery leader

 - Over 200,000 surgical eye care procedures performed by ICON's board and fellowship trained surgeons!

 ICON's board certified surgeons have performed 200,000 procedures.
-In addition to this breadth of experience, ICON has the most advanced eye surgery center in Colorado.
+In addition to this breadth of experience, ICON’s eye surgery center in Colorado is highly advanced.
 The new Center of Excellence just recently had a grand opening that was attended by John Elway and former Denver mayor Federico Pena.
 If you're having trouble reading, seeing in the distance, or if you notice difficulty with night vision, it may be due to cataracts.
 Cataracts are very common and start to develop as early as 50 years of age.
 In fact, eventually everyone will develop cataracts.
 If you know you have a cataract or are concerned ICON Eyecare offers same day appointments for cataract consults in many instances.
 We want to take care of your vision as fast as possible so you can continue to live a happy and fulfilling life.
 We accept most insurance plans.

 ICON Offers Laser Assisted Cataract Surgery